pingidentity/scim2/README.md

 with SCIM 2.0 clients or servers:

 * Full support for the SCIM 2.0 protocol as defined by the latest specification.
-This includes support for PATCH operations, filter processing, bulk operations, and cursor-based pagination.
+This includes support for bulk operations, cursor-based pagination (RFC 9865), and device management (RFC 9944).
 * A simple and intuitive Jackson-based API that facilitates SCIM workflows, minimizing the amount of code you need to write for tasks such as performing CRUD operations on resources.
 * `@NotNull` and `@Nullable` annotations are documented for all library input parameters, member